How to Read a PortfolioKnow what to look for and why.

 How to read a designer’s portfolio

 Designers know these things.
 Or should.
-Now that you do too, you can read a designer’s portfolio.
+Once you do too, you can read a designer’s portfolio.
 By the time you get to the third or fourth website, you’re either a) sick to death of looking at logos or b) think of yourself as an expert in logo design.
+But are you?

 As a creative director, I’ve had to review literally hundreds of portfolios from designers of all levels of experience and, unfortunately, skill.
 Looking through a great portfolio is a real treat; looking through a bad one is like attending a 1st grade violin concert.
 But, good or bad, you learn a lot about what someone can do visually.
 But only another designer can really read the tea leaves of the design portfolio.